PGCE Primary Education (5-11) With QTSUCAS code • X100 | Location • City Campus

 • GCSE grade C in English and mathematics and science, or equivalent*.
 You must already hold the GCSE requirements before applying for the course.

-• a 2.1 degree or above, or a 2.2 degree plus evidence of wider experience in school or foundation setting
+• a 2.1 degree or above, or a 2.2 degree plus evidence of wider experience in a UK school or foundation setting

-• evidence of at least 15 days recent foundation stage or primary school teaching experience with five of these days as continuous teaching (gained in the two years before your application)
+• it is desirable that you have at least 15 days recent foundation stage or primary UK school teaching experience with five of these days as continuous teaching (gained in the two years before your application)

 If English is not your first language you must have an IELTS score of 7.0 with a minimum of 6.5 in all skills or equivalent.
 For equivalents see our English language entry requirements web page.